dogenkigen/tsplib-parser/README.md

 # tsplib-parser
-Modern Java based TSPLIB parser
+Modern and simple to use Java based TSPLIB parser.